Table of Contents

 9. Lead with Strong Verbs

 - Facilitated day-to-day operations

 Which one do you think looks better?
 We believe you would also go for the second idea.
-This is because it avoids repetition and reflects leadership capabilities which are hardly demonstrated by using ‘managed’ in every sentence.
+This is because it avoids repetition and reflects leadership capabilities that are hardly demonstrated by using ‘managed’ in every sentence.

 10. Get Keywords Right